Theory

 \[ \langle \hat{A}(\mu) \rangle = i \hbar \Omega \int dE' f(E' - \mu) {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{A} \frac{d G^+(E')}{dE'}(\hat{\mathbf{J}} \cdot \mathbf{E_0}) - h.c. \right], \]

 where \(G^\pm(E')\) are the retarded and advanced Green’s functions.
-This formula is referred to as the Kubo-Bastin formula, and is equivalent to the Kubo formula for non-interacting systems.
+This formula is referred to as the Kubo-Bastin formula and is equivalent to the Kubo formula for non-interacting systems.

-If we focus on the conductivity, i.e. \(\hat{A} = \hat{J} = q \hat{V}/\Omega\), where q is the carrier charge and \(\hat{V}\) is the velocity operator, with some simple manipulations, we arrive to
+If we focus on the conductivity, i.e. \(\hat{A} = \hat{J} = q \hat{V}/\Omega\), where q is the carrier charge and \(\hat{V}\) is the velocity operator, then with some simple manipulations, we arrive at

 \[ \sigma(\mu, T) = - \frac{2 \hbar e^2}{\Omega} \int dE' f(E' - \mu) {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{V} \frac{d \operatorname{Im}\left[G^+(E')\right]}{dE'} \hat{V}\right], \] where we make use of \(G^+(E') - G^-(E') = -2i\operatorname{Im}\left[G^+(E')\right]\).
-Integrating by parts the last equation leads to
+Integrating the last equation by parts leads to

-\[ \sigma(\mu, T) = - \frac{\hbar e^2}{\Omega} \int dE' \left[- \frac{\partial f(E' - \mu)} {\partial E'}\right] {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{V} \operatorname{Im} \left[G^+(E')\right]\hat{V}\right], \] where the derivative of the Fermi function acts as a window selecting the energies around the chemical potential to contribute to the dissipative conductivity, as expected.
-The zero temperature limit of the above equation is the so-called Kubo-Greenwood formula
+\[ \sigma(\mu, T) = - \frac{\hbar e^2}{\Omega} \int dE' \left[- \frac{\partial f(E' - \mu)} {\partial E'}\right] {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{V} \operatorname{Im} \left[G^+(E')\right]\hat{V}\right], \] where the derivative of the Fermi function acts as a window, selecting the energies around the chemical potential that contribute to the dissipative conductivity, as expected.
+The zero-temperature limit of the above equation is the so-called Kubo-Greenwood formula

 \[ \sigma(E) = \frac{\pi \hbar e^2}{\Omega} {\rm Tr}\left[ \delta(E' - \hat{H}) \hat{V} \delta(E - \hat{H}) \hat{V}\right], \] where we make use of the identity \(\operatorname{Im}\left[G^+(E)\right] = - \pi \delta(E - \hat{H})\).
-For simplicity the direction of the velocity operators has been omitted, but for calculating any element of the conductivity tensor one simply needs to use the velocity operators in the corresponding directions, i.e.
+For simplicity, the direction of the velocity operators has been omitted, but for calculating any element of the conductivity tensor, one simply needs to use the velocity operators in the corresponding directions, i.e.

-\[ \sigma_{xy} \propto {\rm Tr}[ \delta(E' - \hat{H}) \hat{V_x} \delta(E - \hat{H}) \hat{V_y}]. \] This formula can then be expanded in terms of Chebyshev polynomials by transforming the delta functions back into Green’s functions and evaluating the corresponding moments for the stochastic samples, as shown in 7, with the only difference being the normalization of the random states and, hence, the volume prefactor 8.
+\[ \sigma_{xy} \propto {\rm Tr}[ \delta(E' - \hat{H}) \hat{V_x} \delta(E - \hat{H}) \hat{V_y}]. \] This formula can then be expanded in terms of Chebyshev polynomials by transforming the delta functions back into Green’s functions and evaluating the corresponding moments for the stochastic samples, as shown in 7, with the only difference being the normalization of the random states and, consequently, the volume prefactor 8.

 Velocity operator